 Visual identity is a collection of visual elements that serve to represent and differentiate a brand.
 More specifically, it refers to any visible components such as a logo or brand colors that help customers identify a brand.
 By consolidating each branding asset into a cohesive aesthetic, this develops brand recognition.

-Built on the foundation of your brand identity and outlined in your brand style guide, visual identity reinforces your core values and brand promise through visible mediums.
+Built on the foundation of your brand identity, including your brand identity examples, and outlined in your brand style guide, visual identity reinforces your core values and brand promise through visible mediums.
 Using consistent and strategic visuals to help communicate, a strong visual identity also helps tell your brand story.

 Over time, customers’ continued exposure to your brand will foster associations and create emotional responses, oftentimes triggered by visual cues.

 Suitable: Are your visual elements well-suited to your target audience?
 Does your design evoke the right emotion?
 Make sure each visual design associated with your brand is appropriate for a particular person, purpose or situation.

 Distinct: Ensure that your visual identity differentiates itself from competitors, while also standing out in the minds of consumers.
 Is it recognizable?
 Will consumers remember it?

 Simple: Good designs are uncomplicated and easy to understand.
 Both for the sake of your internal designers, and your consumers—keeping it simple promotes clarity.

 Timeless: While visual identities should be somewhat flexible and adaptable, they need to evolve with a brand.
 Devise a visual identity that will endure and stay relevant over time.

 Functional: Can it be easily reproduced for every medium?
 Remember that your visual assets will be used across digital, print and interior spaces.
 Your visual identity should allow for this.